BilldarBagdar/C4Device_32StepSequencer/README.md

 <p>
 You should be able to use this patch with the remote script as long as you hold a Max4Live license, meaning you have a Live Standard + M4L or Live Suite license active.
-The 2.0 update here (and associated remote script updates) were entirely coded in 2025 using Max 9.0.4 and Live 12.1.5.
+The 2.0 update here (and associated remote script updates) were entirely coded in 2025 using Max 8.x.x - 9.0.5 and Live 12.1.x - 12.1.10.
 The remote script should be backward compatible with both Live 10 and 11 and the sequencer patch is compatible with Max 8, but these combinations haven't been tested.
 Except Live 12.1.5 still runs "Max 8" as the default M4L engine, and this is the setup used for M4L-license-only testing.
 </p>
 <h5>Getting started</h5>
 <p>
 In the "MackieC4_P3" repository, switch to the "Live12UserMode" branch (if it hasn't been merged with "main" yet) and download the ./wip/MackieC4 folder and its contents.
 Paste the folder and contents into your "MIDI Remote Scripts" folder.
-On Windows that path looks like this
+On Windows by default that path looks like this
-`C:\ProgramData\Ableton\Live 12 Suite\Resources\MIDI Remote Scripts` by default.
-Then start Live and add the (new) MackieC4 "remote script" to an open script slot (Live Options midi tab) including selecting both C4 midi DIN ports.
+<span style="font-family: 'Courier New',ui-monospace">C:\ProgramData\Ableton\Live 12 Suite\Resources\MIDI Remote Scripts</span>.
+Then start Live and add the (new) MackieC4 "remote script" to
+an open script slot (Live Options midi tab) including selecting both C4 midi DIN ports.
 If the remote script doesn't start working
 (processing button clicks and showing feedback, for example) as soon as you close Options, restart Live.
 If it still doesn't work, check all your port assignments and or Markus's<a href="https://github.com/markusschloesser/MackieC4_P3/wiki"> wiki</a>.
 Test going into and coming out of USER mode.